Revealing the Nonequilibrium Nature of a Granular Intruder: The Crucial Role of Non-Gaussian Behavior

 Our analysis shows that the system exhibits both non-Gaussian and non-equilibrium properties.
 Therefore, a description in terms of linear differential equation with Gaussian white noise lacks important features of the underlying dynamics.
 This can appear surprising, in view of several studies of driven granular gases, where the usual linear Langevin equation has been found successful for the description of other features of massive probes, particularly its several diffusion regimes~\cite{lasanta2015itinerant,baldovin2019langevin,plati2019dynamical,plati2020slow}.
 An important outcome of our study is that even remaining in the context of linear models, the introduction of a suitable non-Gaussian noise is sufficient to catch the non equilibrium statistical properties of the system.
 We expect such an ingredient to be relevant not only for granular systems but for other kinds of macroscopic 'baths', e.g. in active matter~\cite{maggi2014generalized}.\\ {\em Setup.} The setup used here is an improved version of the one used in~\cite{scalliet2015cages}, see also~\cite{d2003observing,naert2012experimental}.
-The granular medium made of $N$ spheres ($N=\{500,750,1000\}$) of diameter $d=4$mm is placed in a cylindrical container of volume $\sim 7300$ times that of a sphere (the average packing fraction is therefore in the range $\sim 7-14 \% $).
-The container is vertically shaken with a sinusoidal signal with whose amplitude and frequency are $A=1.6$mm and $f_{ext}=53$ Hz.
-A blade, our ``massive tracer'' with cross section $\sim 8d \times 4d$, is suspended into the granular medium and rotates around a vertical axis $z$ (see left panel of Fig.~\ref{fig:setup}).
+The granular medium made of $N$ spheres ($N=\{500,750,1000\}$) of diameter $d=4$mm is placed in a cylindrical container of volume $\sim 7300$ times that of a sphere (the average volume fraction is therefore in the range $\sim 7-14 \% $).
+The container is vertically shaken with a sinusoidal signal whose amplitude and frequency are $A=1.6$mm and $f_{ext}=53$ Hz.
+A blade, our ``massive tracer'' with cross section $\sim 32\text{mm} \times 5\text{mm}$, is suspended into the granular medium and rotates around a vertical axis $z$ (see left panel of Fig.~\ref{fig:setup}).
 Its angular velocity $\omega(t)$ and the traveled angle of rotation $\theta(t)=\int_0^t \omega(t')dt'$ are measured with a time-resolution of $2$ kHz.
 The blade, interacting with the spheres, performs a motion qualitatively similar to an angular Brownian motion (right panels Fig.~\ref{fig:setup}).
-The shaking intensity is measured by the normalized mean squared acceleration of the vibrating plate $\Gamma=\sqrt{\langle \ddot{z}^2 \rangle}/g \simeq 18$ where $g$ is the acceleration of gravity.
+The shaking intensity is measured by the normalized mean squared acceleration of the vibrating plate $\Gamma=\sqrt{2\langle \ddot{z}^2 \rangle}/g \simeq 18$ where $g$ is the acceleration of gravity.